slatter666/knickknack/DDPM_ANIME/readme.md

 #### 3. Check the quality of generated image
 - I train for 500 epochs, but I find the effect is pretty good even only train for 100 epochs(but it's less stable), so if you want to save time you can stop training after 100 epochs iteration
-- Because of the long training and some people will have insufficient resources, I have release the checkpoint so you don't have to train from scratch
+- Because of the long training and some people will have insufficient resources, I have release the checkpoint so you don't have to train from scratch, and you can also check the log
 - Then we will use random Gaussian Noise to sample images.
 In the DDPM paper, there are two posterior variance, so here we also test these two settings

 - First, we set $\sigma_{t}^2 = \beta_{t}$, below are 256 examples and six diffusion process using this posterior variance setting